Construction Details

 Photo of sapele sample

-Sapele is very similar to Honduras Mahogany with a regular striped pattern and a dark red-brown color.
-This species sands and finishes easily and smoothly.
-When using Sapele, you must specify Paint Grade or Stain Grade.
+Sapele is similar to Honduras Mahogany with a regular striped pattern and a dark red-brown color and finishes easily and smoothly.

 Photo of cedar sample